 Less really is more

 If you are throwing numbers into your school as a marketing ploy, I believe you are doing it wrong.
 You shouldn't be using it as a selling point.
 It might be good if you are a true sogo-bujutsu ryū-ha and doing kenjutsu, sōjutsu, kyujutsu hojojutsu..etc. etc. That's good.
-There are some classical Japanese bujutsu like that, and what you usually find is even with the various weapon systems the techniques are actually reasonable in number.
+There are some classical Japanese bujutsu like that, and what you usually find is even with the various weapon systems the techniques are reasonable in number.

 Do you think having contingencies and planning for everything is real bujutsu?
 If an enemy comes this way and I have a damaged leg I can do this or that because I trained as if I had an injured leg, is nonsense.
 It might make for an interesting exercise on a dull Saturday afternoon, but it's not part of real training.

 Looking at modern combat resources, the military doesn’t train for thousands of contingencies.
-They train to respond.
+They prepare to respond.
 There are some techniques, of course, but the more significant aspect is combative mindsets and psychology.
-That is, in essence, the same thing that we are doing in kobujutsu.
+That is, in essence, the same thing that we are doing in koryū bujutsu.
 We are training to respond correctly.
 You are preparing yourself in the waza to perform successfully under duress.
 In the beginning, it is light and easy.
 Slowly the instructor adds duress and variations and exploits your weaknesses.
 Then you can understand moving this way, or that is bad or good.
 It's not a linear A-B-C type of training.

-This kind of question is reasonable to briefly consider but not to ponder deeply and follow.
-If you have an injury to your hand, then what is the problem?
+This kind of question is reasonable to briefly consider but not to ponder profoundly and follow down the rabbit hole.
+If you have an injury to your hand, then what is the exact problem?
 Are the extensors or flexors of the forearm cut or severed?
 Or is the damage on the back of the hand?
 It is martial arts foolishness to chase down these contingencies and questions.
 It is a waste of valuable practice time.
 There are all kinds of physical and mental techniques that your school should be teaching to help you deal with such things.

 So I am put am in this hypothetical situation by my student where my right hand is unusable.
 It is a silly idea, of course, because your wakizashi or tanto is in your belt.
 When presented with that fact the student says, "But what if you don't have your tanto or wakizashi?"